kkredit/confronting-wicked-crypto/reading/jounalism/USgovernmentcallsforresponsibleasinbreakableencryption.md

       not when it's a user _feature_
   - Also makes the point that security is already a game of tradeoffs
-  - And do we want to appear to be working harder on security that keeps out LEAs while we still suck at so many of the fundementals as an industry?
+  - And do we want to appear to be working harder on security that keeps out LEAs while we still suck at so many of the fundamentals as an industry?
 - Notes:
-  - Scheier partakes in the unhelpful exagerations, saying that "a certain piece of paper" isn't magic and this is mathematically "ridiculous."
+  - Schneier partakes in the unhelpful exaggerations, saying that "a certain piece of paper" isn't magic and this is mathematically "ridiculous."
 He certainly has been following this for a long time and has heard more of these conversations than I. But if we assume any goodwill on the part of lawmakers and LEAs, then we can talk to them and work together on some sort of